 4-H is the youth development program of Washington State University.
-Being a part of the 4-H organization and participating in projects and club experience you can learn life skills such as decision making, communications, leadership, record keeping, responsibility, increased self-esteem, and research-based project knowledge and skills.
+Being a part of the 4-H organization and participating in projects and club experiences, you can learn life skills such as decision making, communications, leadership, record keeping, responsibility, increased self-esteem, and research-based project knowledge and skills.

 How to become a 4-H Member

 - Decide what project you would like to participate in.
 Check out Kittitas County 4-H Projects.
 Contact the Extension Office to get information for your club or interest.

 - Arrange to meet with the leader of the club to learn about the club, it’s projects, and meeting times and location.